How to Write a Feature Article That Stands Out

 EndingEitherResolves the story (close-up) or leaves the reader thinking (wide-angle)

 I didn’t invent this framework.
 It’s what published feature writers have been doing for decades.
-But I’ve never seen it spelled out as a simple, repeatable pattern in any of the “how to write a feature article” guides currently ranking on Google.
+But I’ve never seen it spelled out as a simple, repeatable pattern in any how-to guide currently ranking on Google.
+Chip Scanlan’s Poynter guide describes it as alternating “sections that amplify the story’s thesis and provide balance with evidence that presents a counterthesis.”
+The Wall Street Journal calls it the nut graf story.
+I call it the one thing that saved my freelance career.

 Your lead isn’t a “hook.”
 It’s a promise.